wolfsonliu/wolf_beamer/README.md

 I try to make some beamer template to use.

-* PKU Lab Meeting: used for lab meeting and simple talk.
+* PKU Lab Meeting 1: a presentation theme for lab meetings in PKU.
+* UCLA Lab Meeting 1: a presentation theme for lab meetings in UCLA.